CSA Group: History

 Sir John Kennedy, as chairman of the Civil Engineers' Canadian Advisory Committee, led the investigation into the necessity of an independent Canadian standards organization.
 As a result, the Canadian Engineering Standards Association (CESA) was established in 1919.
 CESA was federally chartered to create standards.
 At the beginning, they attended to specific needs: aircraft parts, bridges, building construction, electrical work, and wire rope.
 The first standards issued by CESA were for steel railway bridges, in 1920.

 In 1927, CESA published the Canadian Electrical Code.
 Enforcing the code called for product testing, and in 1933, the Hydro-Electric Power Commission of Ontario became the sole source for testing nationwide.
 In 1940, CESA assumed responsibility for testing and certifying electrical products intended for sale and installation in Canada.
 CESA was renamed the Canadian Standards Association (CSA) in 1944.
 The certification mark was introduced in 1946.

+Known in the French-language as Association canadienne de normalisation, CSA used the French-language acronym of ACNOR.
+The initialism "CSA" is now used in both official languages.

 In the 1950s, CSA established international alliances in Britain, Japan, and the Netherlands, to expand its scope in testing and certification.
 Testing labs were expanded from their first in Toronto, to labs in Montreal, Vancouver, and Winnipeg.

-In the 1960s, CSA developed national Occupational Health and Safety Standards, creating standards for headgear and safety shoes.
+In the 1960s, CSA developed national occupational health and safety standards, creating standards for headgear and safety shoes.
 By the late 1960s and early 1970s, the CSA began to expand its involvement in consumer standards, including bicycles, credit cards, and child resistant packaging for drugs.

 Tom Pashby became chairman of the CSA in 1975, serving for two decades to set standards for manufacturers of ice hockey helmets and lacrosse helmets.

 In 1984, CSA established QMI, the Quality Management Institute for registration of ISO9000 and other standards.
 In 1999, CSA International was established to provide international product testing and certification services while CSA shifted its primary focus to standards development and training.
 In 2001, these three divisions were joined under the name CSA Group.
 In 2004, OnSpeX was launched as the fourth division of CSA Group.
 In 2008, QMI was sold to SAI-Global for $40 million.